okhryapina/CalendarManual/IOS/User_manual.md

 ![gif](ios1.gif)

 ## Still don't see the Meetings?
 Check, if it's displayed in the device calendar.
+Maybe you forgot to add calendar.
-If not, then add the calendar.
-How to add the needed calendar:
+### How to add the calendar:
 * open the iOS Settings
 * scroll to Passwords and Accounts
 * tap on Add account